Kellogg's: Is it time to scoop up the stock?

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 Their CEO is Steve Cahillane.
-He joined Kellogg's as a CEO in 2017.
+He joined Kellogg's as CEO in 2017.
 He has a Bachelor of Arts in Political Science fromNorthwestern University and a Master of Business Administration from Harvard University.
-Prior to arriving to Kellogg's,he held leadership positions in AB InBev, Coca-Cola and The Nature's Bounty Co.
-Besides being a CEO and Chairman of the Board in Kellogg's, he also sits on the boards of Northwestern University and The Consumer Goods Forum.
-He is known to be an expert in accounting, risk management and branded consumer products.
-While I haven't been able to find much about his leadership style, I have watched some interviews with him, and he often mentions how he learns a lot by listening to employers in all sorts of positions, and how it gives him inspiration to move Kellogg's forward.
-On a personal note, I like that kind of leadership and that combined with his vast experience in consumer products and his educational background, I do have faith in Steve Cahillane moving Kellogg's forward.
+Prior to arriving at Kellogg's,he held leadership positions in AB InBev, Coca-Cola, and The Nature's Bounty Co.
+Besides being a CEO and Chairman of the Board at Kellogg's, he also serves on the boards of Northwestern University and The Consumer Goods Forum.
+He is known to be an expert in accounting, risk management, and branded consumer products.
+While I haven't been able to find much about his leadership style, I have watched some interviews with him.
+He often mentions how he learns a lot by listening to employees in all sorts of positions and how it gives him inspiration to move Kellogg's forward.
+On a personal note, I appreciate this type of leadership.
+Combined with his extensive experience in consumer products and educational background, I have confidence in Steve Cahillane's ability to propel Kellogg's forward.

 All right, we have gone through the numbers, potential and risk regarding Kellogg's, and now it is time for us to calculate a price for Kellogg's.
 In order to calculate price, we will need the numbers that I have explained in the "MY STRATEGY" section of the website, as I do not want to go through the whole calculation here.
-I chose to use a EPS as it is now at 3,17.
-I chose a Estimated future EPS growth rate of 4 (which is what Steve Cahillane said was the growth rate in 2020 pre pandemic), Estimated future PE 8 (which the double of the growth rate, as the historically PE for Kellogg's has been higher) and we already have the minimum acceptable return rate on 15%.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $9,28, and we want to have a margin of safety on 50% so we will divide it by 2, meaning that we want to buy Kellogg's at price of $4,64 (or lower obviously), if we use the Margin of Safety price.
+I chose to use an EPS of 2,79, which is the one from 2022.
+I chose an estimated future EPS growth rate of 4% (which is what Steve Cahillane said was the growth rate in 2020 pre-pandemic), an estimated future PE of 8 (which is double the growth rate, as the historical PE for Kellogg's has been higher), and we already have the minimum acceptable return rate of 15%.
+Doing the calculations, we come up with the sticker price (some call it fair value or intrinsic value) of $8,17.
+We want to have a margin of safety of 50%, so we will divide it by 2.
+This means that we want to buy Kellogg's at a price of $4,09 (or lower, of course) if we use the Margin of Safety price.

 I hope that you enjoyed my analysis.
 Unfortunately, I cannot do a post of all the companies I analyze.
-I am available to copy but if you do your own trades, you can follow me or check out my portfolio every now and then.
-If you believe we are facing a volatile period in the stock market, I did share some of my other investment ideas in order to build your wealth in this post.
-I hope that you will find some inspiration.
+I am available to copy but if you do your own trades, you can follow me on Twitter instead, as I tweet when I buy or sell anything.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to Helping Rhinos.
 The organization is doing a great job in preserving and protecting rhinos, and is an organization I donate to myself.
 If you have enjoyed the analysis and want some good karma, I hope that you will donate a little to these wonderful animals through Helping Rhinos here.
 Even a little will make a huge difference to save these wonderful animals.
 Thank you.